LITTLE ROCK, Ark. – Sunday marks 21 years since the tragic tragedy of September 11, 2001 changed the lives of four Arkansas natives forever.

 Low was a graduate of the University of Arkansas at Fayetteville and according to the memorial website, she was dedicated to her flight career despite having degrees in banking and finance.

 The terrorist attacks killed 2,753 people in New York, according to information from the National September 11 Memorial and Museum.
 Malissa White, from Bald Knob, was one of the victims of the attacks.
-She worked for an insurance brokerage on 99th floor of the North Tower in the World Trade Center.
+She worked for an insurance company on the 99th floor of the North Tower in the World Trade Center.

 On the 20th year anniversary of 9/11, White’s sister Sylvia Ball said she had prayed that her sister did not go to work when she heard the news.
 However, she said she learned that White was at work at the time of the attack.